Super Micro Computer Inc (SMCI) Shares Plummet Below 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for SMCI stocks, with Nomura repeating the rating for SMCI by listing it as a “Buy.”
 The predicted price for SMCI in the upcoming period, according to Nomura is $413 based on the research report published on October 20, 2023 of the current year 2023.

-Volatility was left at 6.80%, however, over the last 30 days, the volatility rate increased by 4.80%, as shares sank -12.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.07% lower at present.
+Volatility was left at 6.65%, however, over the last 30 days, the volatility rate increased by 5.72%, as shares surge +7.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.05% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SMCI starting from WEIGAND DAVID E, who sale 16,072 shares at the price of $249.60 back on Nov 06.
-After this action, WEIGAND DAVID E now owns 13,464 shares of Super Micro Computer Inc, valued at $4,011,511 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SMCI starting from KAO GEORGE, who sale 3,747 shares at the price of $275.76 back on Nov 09.
+After this action, KAO GEORGE now owns 6,815 shares of Super Micro Computer Inc, valued at $1,033,255 using the latest closing price.

-Liu Liang Chiu-Chu Sara, the Director of Super Micro Computer Inc, sale 961 shares at $243.62 during a trade that took place back on Oct 27, which means that Liu Liang Chiu-Chu Sara is holding 2,497 shares at $234,117 based on the most recent closing price.
+WEIGAND DAVID E, the SVP, Chief Financial Officer of Super Micro Computer Inc, sale 16,072 shares at $249.60 during a trade that took place back on Nov 06, which means that WEIGAND DAVID E is holding 13,464 shares at $4,011,511 based on the most recent closing price.

 Stock Fundamentals for SMCI